rbisdorff/Digraph3/docSphinx/tutorial.rst

    :width: 600 px
    :align: center

 We notice here that the *Net-Flows* ranking rule inverts in fact just three '*less well ranked than*' opinions and four '*better ranked than*' ones.
-A similar look at the symmetric part, the pairwise '*as well rated as*' opinions, suggests clearly a preordered structure in several *equivalently rated* classes.
+A similar look at the symmetric part, the pairwise '*as well rated as*' opinions, suggests a preordered preference structure in several *equivalently rated* classes.

 >>> sg = SymmetricPartialDigraph(g)
 >>> sg.showHTMLRelationTable(actionsList=g.computeNetFlowsRanking(),ndigits=0)